ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 the AK public key to the Verifier, these SHALL be considered non-compliant with this specification.

-The attribute format is intended to be generic, flexible, and extensible with a default set of attributes defined in this document. attributes are grouped into entities; an entity can be either a key, a platform, or a request containing a set of claims that are requested to be filled by the attesting environment.
+The attribute format is intended to be generic, flexible, and extensible with a default set of attributes defined in this document.
+Attributes are grouped into entities; an entity can be either a key, a platform, or a request containing a set of claims that are requested to be filled by the attesting environment.

 ~~~asn.1
 ReportedEntity ::= SEQUENCE {